 - Transfer power in 2 weeks, not 2+ months.
 Originally, it took a few months on horseback to travel from the frontier to the place where the governing happens.
 But no one has to travel on horseback anymore, and no one has to govern from a central physical location either.
 In fact, it’s probably better if they don’t.
 They should stay with their constituents and do their business like most of the rest of us do in these COVID times.
 Less risk every which way.
 Like any other job, two weeks notice is plenty.

 - Give the representatives only what they represent.
 This would solve SO many problems in one fell swoop.
 If Senators voting on say, healthcare, had to have the healthcare they voted for for their entire family for their entire term, we simply would not have the screwball healthcare system we do today.
-If a Legislator and their family had to live off the minimum tier of wages or services that they legislated for families, we wouldn’t have to talk about a living wage or school funding.
+If a Legislator and their family had to live off the minimum tier of wages or services that they legislated for their own families, we simply wouldn’t have to talk about living wages or school funding.
 Want to get rid of, I dunno, fracking?
-Ensure those on the approval committee are approving the first site as their own literal backyard.
+Ensure those on the approval committee are approving the first site as their own backyard, literally — as in granting the permit to start drilling with the stroke of their pen — because that is what they’re doing for others.
 And done.
-When the people who make the rules also have to live with them, transformation can come quickly.
+When the people who make the rules also have to live with them, transformation can come very quickly.

 Tell me this doesn’t look more modern and adaptable than the America v1.8 that we have today.